NVIDIA/NeMo/README.rst

 Model Deployment and Optimization
 #################################

-NeMo LLMs and MMs can be deployed and optimized with `NVIDIA Inference Microservices (Early Access) <https://developer.nvidia.com/nemo-microservices-early-access>`_.
+NeMo LLMs and MMs can be deployed and optimized with `NVIDIA Inference Microservices (Early Access) <https://developer.nvidia.com/nemo-microservices-early-access>`_, in short, NIMs.

 NeMo ASR and TTS models can be optimized for inference and deployed for production use cases with `NVIDIA Riva <https://developer.nvidia.com/riva>`_.

 NeMo Framework Launcher
 #######################

 `NeMo Framework Launcher <https://github.com/NVIDIA/NeMo-Megatron-Launcher>`_ is a cloud-native tool that streamlines the NeMo Framework experience.
-It is used for launching end-to-end NeMo Framework training jobs on cloud service providers (CSPs) and Slurm clusters.
+It is used for launching end-to-end NeMo Framework training jobs on CSPs and Slurm clusters.

 The NeMo Framework Launcher includes extensive recipes, scripts, utilities, and documentation for training NeMo LLMs.
 It also includes the NeMo Framework `Autoconfigurator <https://github.com/NVIDIA/NeMo-Megatron-Launcher#53-using-autoconfigurator-to-find-the-optimal-configuration>`_, which is designed to find the optimal model parallel configuration for training on a specific cluster.

 To get started quickly with the NeMo Framework Launcher, please see the `NeMo Framework Playbooks <https://docs.nvidia.com/nemo-framework/user-guide/latest/playbooks/index.html>`_.
-The NeMo Framework Launcher does not currently support ASR and TTS training but it will soon.
+The NeMo Framework Launcher does not currently support ASR and TTS training, but it will soon.

 Get Started with NeMo Framework
 ###############################